 6. Drink hot chocolate

 Autumn is prime hot chocolate season, and Paris does some of the best in the world.
-One of the most well-known spots in the city for a good chocolat chaud is the Angelina tea room with its beautiful Belle Epoque building.
-People queue right out of the door for a cup of their speciality thick ‘African’ chocolate blend.
-It’s made from a secret recipe and uses a rich blend of cocoa beans sourced from Niger, Ghana and the Ivory Coast.
+One of the most well-known spots in the city for a good chocolat chaud is the Angelina tea room, with its beautiful Belle Epoque building at number 226 Rue De Rivoli.

-7. Eat comfort food
+8. Eat cosy comfort food

-Summer in Paris is the time for baguettes, ham, cheese and rosé picnics by the Seine.
-But autumn is the time to feast yourself on all the city’s best comfort food.
-From warm buttery croissants to steaming bowls of French onion soup.
+Summer in Paris is the time for baguettes, charcuterie, cheese and rosé picnics on the banks of the Seine.
+But autumn is the time to feast on all the most comforting Parisian food – from warm buttery croissants to steaming bowls of French onion soup.

-8. Celebrate the wine harvest
+9. Celebrate the wine harvest

-The cooler evenings are a perfect excuse for a good glass of red wine.
-And Paris celebrates the new wine harvest with a couple of special events each autumn.
-First there’s the Fête des Vendanges, a five-day celebration of the grape harvest at Montmartre’s one remaining vineyard which takes place each October (10–14 October in 2018).
-There are lots of tasty food and drink stalls in the streets around Sacre-Coeur as well as dancing, fireworks and a big parade.
+The cooler autumn evenings are a perfect excuse for a good glass of red wine, and there are a couple of special events each autumn in Paris to celebrate the new wine harvest.
+First there’s the Fête des Vendanges, a five-day celebration of the grape harvest centred around Montmartre’s one remaining vineyard each October (11–15 October in 2023).